Related Tax FAQs

 How is a mutual fund shareholder taxed?

 A shareholder that owns a mutual fund in a taxable account may be subject to tax on earnings generated in two ways.
-First, if a shareholder receives distributions from a fund, a portion or all of the distributions received may be subject to income tax.
+First, if a shareholder receives distributions from a fund, a portion of or all the distributions received may be subject to income tax.
 Second, shareholders that sell their shares of a fund and realize gains on the disposition of fund shares may also be subject to income taxation.

 Please see below for more details on how mutual fund distributions and proceeds from the sale of mutual fund shares are taxed.